 Why Packaging Exists

-The first form of packaging was probably the earthenware jar used to carry life-giving water to the early cave-dwellers.
-As primitive societies developed and humans roamed further and further afield, it became necessary to transport food and other items of trade greater and greater distances, and to protect those products from damage and contamination.
-Jute sacks and animal skins provided convenient means of packaging.
+The first form of packaging, for example, was probably an earthenware jar to carry life-giving water.
+As those early cave-dwellers roamed further and further afield, however, they needed to carry their food and the goods they want to trade over longer and longer distances.
+Jute sacks and animal skins provided a convenient means of packaging.

-Modes of transport changed too.
-The horse and stagecoach gave way to an extensive rail network throughout Canada.
-Then came roads and automobiles, which in turn gave way to trucks and specially designed refrigerated vehicles.
-General-purpose cargo ships became container vessels and the rail and aircraft industries became more sophisticated and efficient in their safe delivery of fresh and uncontaminated product.
+In Canada, the horse and stagecoach gradually gave way to an extensive rail network.
+Then came roads and automobiles, which in turn gave way to trucks and specially designed refrigerated vehicles all aimed at protecting and delivering food and other products safely and securely.
+General purpose cargo vessels became container vessels and the rail and aircraft industries became more sophisticated and efficient in the safe delivery of fresh and uncontaminated products.

-Those countries or regions not blessed with land area or proper soils or climate to be self-sufficient in food production found they had to trade other goods in exchange.
-So packaging distribution systems that were nationally and internationally compatible steadily evolved: the most obvious symbols today being the bulk cargo vessel for grain and oil; the wooden pallet for stacking and storing; and the sturdy, paper-based corrugated container to protect and deliver bulk product to wholesalers and retailers.
+Those countries or regions not blessed with the land or proper soils or climate to be self-sufficient in food production found they had to trade other goods in exchange.
+So packaging distribution systems that were nationally and internationally compatible steadily evolved: the most obvious symbols today being the bulk cargo vessel for grain and oil; the wooden pallet for stacking and storing; and the sturdy, paper-based corrugated box to protect and deliver bulk products to wholesalers and retailers.